Mendocino County, CA

 |

 To develop a mobile crisis response team between law enforcement and Behavioral Health and Recovery Services that responds and provides crisis support, outreach and engagement during emergency responses concerning mental health needs within the community.
 The Behavioral Health and Recovery Services Department is working with Mendocino County Sheriffs Office and Ukiah Police Department on developing these teams.
 Behavioral Health and Recovery Services will be hiring three staff Mental Health Rehabilitation Specialist to work with the two Law Enforcement agencies in responding to calls.
 The agencies are in the process of interviewing for these positions.
-October 2024 Update: In September we had three full time dedicated staff and two part time staff responding to mobile crisis 24/7.
-24/7/365 implementation went into effect in August 2024.
-Teams are dispatched via 911 for dual response and by the 1-855-838-0404 Crisis Line answered by RCS using a Department of Health Care Services mandated triage tool to determine level of dispatch.
+October 2025 Update: We have three full time dedicated staff responding to mobile crisis 24/7.
+Teams are dispatched via 911 for dual response and by the 1- 855-838-0404 Crisis Line answered by RCS using a Department of Health Care Services mandated triage tool to determine level of dispatch.
 When appropriate to respond without law enforcement or resolve calls via phone, teams will attempt to resolve calls in the least restrictive manner possible.
-Approved Program Budget: $340,000 per year for Four (4) years |
+September 2025:

 Community Education, Awareness, and Support |